fonamental/academic-kickstart/content/authors/mathur/_index.md

 superuser: false

 # Role/position
-role: PhD Student
+role: University of British Columbia

 # Organizations/Affiliations
-organizations:
+# organizations:
-- name: University of British Columbia
+# - name: University of British Columbia
-  url: ""
+#  url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I'm a PhD student in Patrick Keeling's lab.
 I'm studying the evolution of parasitism in apicomplexans using single-cell transcriptomics.